 The strategy document "Sporting Future: A New Strategy for an Active Nation" 3 was published by the Department for Media, Culture and Sport in December 2015, (after Year 1 fieldwork had started) and included some KPIs which required data not included from the start of the survey.
-The following two KPIs require data from the Active Lives
+The following KPI requires data from the Active Lives adult survey to monitor progress and so, additional questions were added about volunteering alongside some additional classification questions (religion, sexual identity and household living arrangements).